thk61159/thk61159/README.md

 ### I AM THK
-I thrive on challenges, whether they are complex problems or novel experiences.
-My approach to problem-solving involves utilizing scientific research methods to deconstruct and resolve issues.
-I am highly goal-oriented and have a talent for quickly acquiring and applying new knowledge."
+Currently, I work as a backend software engineer at a company specializing in electromechanical and system integration, as well as IoT integration.
+I primarily use node.js for development and frequently utilize frameworks and libraries such as Express, NestJS, MongoDB, SQL-DB, and Docker.
+I have a keen interest in system design, algorithms, and containers.
+I excel at learning and applying new technologies.

 <!-- ![ezgif com-gif-maker](https://user-images.githubusercontent.com/108649296/203933626-38547978-2702-492f-8333-4748cfd9b26a.gif) -->
 <p align="center">